 In the futures market, there are two primary types of participants - hedgers and speculators.
 Hedgers use futures contracts to protect themselves from the risk of price changes in the assets they hold.
 On the other hand, speculators are traders who seek to profit from price movements in the futures market.

-For instance, if you anticipate that oil prices will increase in the next few months, you could purchase an oil futures contract at the current price.
-If your prediction turns out to be correct and oil prices rise, you can sell the contract for a profit.
+For example, if you anticipate that oil prices will increase in the next few months, you could purchase an oil futures contract at the current price.
+If your prediction is correct and oil prices rise, you can sell the contract for a profit.
+This illustrates one of the advantages of futures — the ability to benefit from price movements without directly owning the asset.

 Risk Management (hedging)